prakash-d07/Retail_Sales_analysis/README.md

 -- Set up a snow pipe to recognize and ingest files from the external stage, copying the data into the existing table. ❄️

 3. Step in Jupyter_Notebook (Python):
---Established a seamless connection between Snowflake and Jupyter Notebook to retrieve data from tables into separate DataFrames.
+-- Established a seamless connection between Snowflake and Jupyter Notebook to retrieve data from tables into separate DataFrames.
 -- Conducted Exploratory Data Analysis (#EDA), which involved data cleaning, modification, and in-depth analysis.
 -- Stored the cleaned data back into Snowflake using the snowflake-python package within the same existing schema from which the data was extracted from the S3 bucket. 📊🐍

 4. Step in #Jupyter_Lab (#Python):
---Utilized the jupyter_scheduler and jupyterlab-scheduler to automate the EDA process and avoid repetitive commands, enabling scheduled refreshes in Jupyter Lab. ⏰🔄
+-- Utilized the jupyter_scheduler and jupyterlab-scheduler to automate the EDA process and avoid repetitive commands, enabling scheduled refreshes in Jupyter Lab. ⏰🔄

 5. Step in Snowflake (#SQL):
---Created a master Fact table and implemented several Key Performance Indicators (KPIs) in Snowflake using the cleaned data. 📈🔑
+-- Created a master Fact table and implemented several Key Performance Indicators (KPIs) in Snowflake using the cleaned data. 📈🔑

- 6th Step in #PowerBI:
+6. Step in #PowerBI:
--Seamlessly connected the clean data, master table, and KPIs from Snowflake to Power BI.
+-- Seamlessly connected the clean data, master table, and KPIs from Snowflake to Power BI.
-- Leveraged the power of #DAX (Data Analysis Expressions), measures, new columns, parameters, and more within Power BI to create an intuitive and insightful dashboard 📊💡💻
+-- Leveraged the power of #DAX (Data Analysis Expressions), measures, new columns, parameters, and more within Power BI to create an intuitive and insightful dashboard 📊💡💻
--